-84. The general lighting in the notional building is based on lighting with efficacy of 125 luminaire lumens per circuit-watt and the resulting power density (W/m2) will vary as a function of the geometry of each zone modelled, which will be determined using the following equation:
+84. The general lighting in the Notional building is based on lighting with efficacy of 95 luminaire lumens per circuit-watt and the resulting power density (W/m2) will vary as a function of the geometry of each zone modelled, which will be determined using the following equation:

-Equation 8 Power density per 100 lux = $(0.93 + (0.003 \times R) + (0.030 \times R^2)) / MF$
+Equation 8 Power density per 100 lux = (1.22 + (0.005×R) + (0.04×R2)) / MF

-Where R is the ratio of the total wall area22 to the total floor area, where the maximum value for R is 8, and MF is the maintenance factor which, for the notional building, is taken as 0.8.
+Where R is the ratio of the total wall area21 to the total floor area, where the maximum value for R is 8, and MF is the maintenance factor which, for the Notional building, is taken as 0.8.
 The power density per 100 lux is then multiplied by the illuminance level for the activity type, which is determined in the next paragraph, and divided by 100.
 This equation was derived using regression analysis of parametric results produced using lighting design software for a range of space geometries and lighting systems.

-- 85. The illuminance level used for the general lighting in the Notional building is determined by the illuminance values for the activity type in the NCM Activity Database and the design illuminance for the Actual building (if input by the user) so that: - The Notional building will use the same design illuminance input by the user for the zone in the Actual building provided the design illuminance is equal to or greater than the activity's NCM minimum lighting level (specified in the "LIGHTING LUX MIN" field of the "activity" table in the database) and does not exceed the activity's NCM maximum lighting level (specified in the "LIGHTING LUX MAX" field of the "activity" table in the database). - Where the user does not define the design illuminance for the zone in the Actual building, or the design illuminance input for the zone in the Actual building is less than the activity's NCM minimum lighting level, the Notional building will use the activity's NCM minimum lighting level. - Where the design illuminance defined for the zone in the Actual building is greater than the activity's NCM maximum lighting level, the Notional building will use the activity's NCM maximum lighting level.
+- 85. The illuminance level used for the general lighting in the Notional building is determined by the illuminance values for the activity type in the NCM Activity Database and the design illuminance for the Actual building (if input by the user) so that: - The Notional building will use the same design illuminance input by the user for the zone in the Actual building provided the design illuminance is equal to or greater than the activity's NCM minimum lighting level (specified in the "LIGHTING_LUX_MIN" field of the "activity" table in the database) and does not exceed the activity's NCM maximum lighting level (specified in the "LIGHTING_LUX_MAX" field of the "activity" table in the database). - Where the user does not define the design illuminance for the zone in the Actual building, or the design illuminance input for the zone in the Actual building is less than the activity's NCM minimum lighting level, the Notional building will use the activity's NCM minimum lighting level. - Where the design illuminance defined for the zone in the Actual building is greater than the activity's NCM maximum lighting level, the Notional building will use the activity's NCM maximum lighting level. - 86.
+All zones in the Notional building which receive natural daylight directly (i.e. through glazing in the external walls of the zone) will be modelled with photo-electric dimming (as defined in the SBEM Technical Manual22), without back-sensor control.

-22 For the purposes of the lighting power density calculation, the total wall area includes exposed facades and internal partitions, but not virtual partitions/walls used to define perimeter zones in open plan areas.
+21 For the purposes of the lighting power density calculation, the total wall area includes exposed facades and internal partitions, but not virtual partitions/walls used to define perimeter zones in open plan areas.
 The floor area should exclude voids in the floor or virtual ceilings.